Azure/karpenter-provider-azure/docs/workshops/1_aks_cluster_creation_and_install_karpenter.md

 ### Create a cluster

-Create a new AKS cluster with the required configuration, and ready to run Karpenter using workload identity.
+Create a new AKS cluster with the required configuration, and ready to run Karpenter using a workload identity.

 Select the subscription to use (replace `<personal-azure-sub>` with your azure subscription guid):